rflperry/rflperry.github.io/_posts/2020-01-19-Impact_Fellowship.md

 The Impact Labs Fellowship
 ======

-In the start of January 2020, I had the pleasure and the fortunate of being selected and participating in the [Impact Labs Fellowship](https://www.impactlabs.io/fellowship/) as a 2020 Fellow.
+In the start of January 2020, I had the pleasure and the fortune of being selected and participating in the [Impact Labs Fellowship](https://www.impactlabs.io/fellowship/) as a 2020 Fellow.
 This fellowship is a two-week-long software engineering and social entrepreneurship bootcamp hosted in New York City.
 I was joined by approximately 45 other individuals from diverse backgroundd, all with shared computer science experience and a desire for our work to contribute to the social good.